Tony Parker Retires from NBA After 18 Seasons; Won 4 Championships with Spurs

 Tony Parker Retires from NBA After 18 Seasons; Won 4 Championships with SpursJune 10, 2019

-Charlotte Hornets guard Tony Parker announced on Monday that he will retire, ending his NBA career after 18 seasons.
+Charlotte Hornets guard Tony Parker announced Monday that he will retire, ending his NBA career after 18 seasons.

 "A lot of different stuff ultimately led me to this decision," Parker told Marc J. Spears of The Undefeated.
 "But, at the end of the day, I was like, if I can't be Tony Parker anymore and I can't play for a championship, I don't want to play basketball anymore."

-Parker said back in 2017 that he hoped to play 20 seasons with San Antonio, joining Kobe Bryant and Dirk Nowitzki as the only players in NBA history to spend two decades with one franchise.
-Ultimately, though, he wound up signing a two-year deal with Charlotte last offseason to "experience something new."
+Parker said in 2017 that he hoped to play 20 seasons with San Antonio, joining Kobe Bryant and Dirk Nowitzki as the only players in NBA history to spend two decades with one franchise.
+However, he wound up signing a two-year deal with Charlotte last offseason to "experience something new."

-After being taken with the 28th overall pick in the 2001 draft, Parker spent the first 17 years of his career in a Spurs uniform.
-He was an integral part of San Antonio's dynasty, making the postseason every year of his Spurs career and winning four championships, taking home Finals MVP in 2007.
+After San Antonio drafted him with the 28th overall pick in the 2001 draft, Parker spent 17 years in a Spurs uniform.
+He was an integral part of the team's dynasty, making the postseason every year, winning four championships and taking home Finals MVP honors in 2007.

 However, the 37-year-old has finally shown signs of slowing down.